Soliton trains after interaction quenches in Bose mixtures: Model and simulations

 We describe the nonequilibrium dissipative dynamics of a binary homonuclear mixture in a quasi one-dimensional waveguide with radial trapping frequency $\omega_r$ and components $i,j=1,2$ (with $i\neq j$) by the generalized coupled Gross-Pitaevskii equations (GPEs), which, in rescaled units, read

-Here time, energy and space are scaled in units of $\omega_r^{-1}$, $\hbar\omega_r$ and $a_r$, respectively and sum over the indices in the interaction term is assumed.
+Here time, energy and space are scaled in units of the inverse radial trapping frequency $\omega_r^{-1}$, the radial trapping energy $\hbar\omega_r$ and the associated harmonic oscillator length $a_r=\sqrt{\hbar/m\, \omega_r}$, respectively and sum over the indices in the interaction term is assumed.
 The coefficients $a_i$ and $a_{ij}$ furnish the intra- and inter-species corresponding scattering lengths.
 The effective mean-field scattering length is thus given by the parameter $\delta a = a_{12}+\sqrt{a_{1}a_{2}}$.
 The number of particles in each component equals $N_{1,2}$.
-We consider a cigar-shaped trapping harmonic potential $V(\mathbf{r})=m\left[\omega_r^2(x^2+y^2)+\omega_z^2 z^2\right]/2$ with frequencies $\omega_r/2\pi= 346\,\mathrm{Hz}$ and $\omega_z/2\pi = 7.6\,\mathrm{Hz}$, similarly to \cite{Nguyen2017}, having thus a radial harmonic oscillator length of $a_r=\sqrt{\hbar/m\, \omega_r}=0.87\, \mu$m.
+We consider a cigar-shaped trapping harmonic potential $V(\mathbf{r})=m\left[\omega_r^2(x^2+y^2)+\omega_z^2 z^2\right]/2$ with frequencies $\omega_r/2\pi= 346\,\mathrm{Hz}$ and $\omega_z/2\pi = 7.6\,\mathrm{Hz}$, similarly to \cite{Nguyen2017}, thus having a radial harmonic oscillator length of $a_r=0.87\, \mu$m.
 The generalization comes first phenomenologically including a three-body loss term $\Gamma_i=L^{(i)}_3 N_i^2/(2\omega_r a_r^6)$.
-Secondly, in order to take into account corrections due to quantum fluctuations, we introduce the Lee-Huang-Yang (LHY) terms in the GPEs, with component-dependent strength \cite{Semeghini2018}.
+Following \cite{Semeghini2018} we do not include mixed two-body or three-body inelastic loss rates.
+Secondly, in order to take into account corrections due to quantum fluctuations, we introduce the Lee-Huang-Yang (LHY) terms in the GPEs, with component-dependent strength.
 The ratio between the mean-field chemical potential and the transverse harmonic oscillator energy $(g_1 n_1+g_2 n_2)/\hbar \omega_r\sim 1$ for typical parameters used in this work, which allows us to use consistently the three-dimensional LHY expression \cite{Gajda2018_PhysRevA.98.051603}.
 Note that for purely one-dimensional dynamics an attractive quantum fluctuation term would appear \cite{Malomed2020sym12010174}.